rerun-io/rerun-docs/docs/getting-started/logging-python.md

 rr.log_line_segments("dna/structure/scaffolding", points, color=[128, 128, 128])
 ```

-Which only leaves the beads!
+Which only leaves the beads:
 ```python
 # new imports
 import numpy as np